UnifierHQ/unifier/.github/CONTRIBUTING.md

 If your changes modify other system extensions, please review your code.
 If you're absolutely sure the crash isn't caused by your code, but rather ours, let us know.

+## Low-quality submissions
+We reserve all rights to reject any contributions to our project.
+When you create a low-quality submission, it will be closed/rejected, and we may restrict you from contributing any further to our repository.
+So please don't waste our time by doing this.